Early Years Foundation Stage Curriculum Statement

 SPECIFIC AREAS

-We provide an engaging curriculum that maximises opportunities for meaningful cross-curricular links and learning experiences.
-The curriculum is taught through a thematic approach which is enriched with classroom enhancements, trips and visitors.
-Topics are supported by quality key texts, which are chosen carefully to encourage children's speech, language and communication development.
 Our curriculum is play based and full of hands on activities.
-Our long term and medium term planning provides progressive experiences which build on children’s existing knowledge and understanding in order to challenge, stimulate and extend their learning and development.
+We promote a genuine love of learning, inspired by the joy of God's creation.
+Our long term and medium term planning provides experiences which build on children’s existing knowledge and understanding in order to challenge, stimulate and extend their learning and development.
 Planning can be flexible and responsive to children’s ideas, interests and needs.

 The children develop their mathematical thinking through direct teaching and exploration.
 We want our children to become confident mathematicians who can apply what they have learnt to real life experiences.
 In Reception we use the ‘White Rose’ maths scheme to support children’s maths development.
 Pupils complete tasks using concrete manipulatives, pictorial structures and representations.
 This is then rehearsed, applied and recorded.